Looking for Old Friends: How to Find Your Long-Lost Buddies or Gal Pals

 At the most basic level, you find an old friend on the Internet by using search engines like Google, social networking platforms like Facebook, personal information aggregators like TruthFinder, alumni websites, and other online resources.
 If the Internet doesn't turn anything up, you can find a long-lost friend by hiring a private investigator (or using traditional investigative methods yourself).

 Keep in mind that it's perfectly normal for people to lose touch with each other as the years go by.
-In fact, the number of friends in a person's life tends to peak at about the age of 25.1 After that, friendships often drop off as people move away, get married, have children, and focus on their careers.
+In fact, the number of friends in a person's life tends to peak at about the age of 25, according to research in Royal Society Open Science.
+After that, friendships often drop off as people move away, get married, have children, and focus on their careers.
 So a lot of adults maintain fewer friendships than they did when they were younger because they simply have less time and energy to nurture them.
 But as an older adult, you may have more time to restore important friendships and even cultivate new ones, especially if you're retired.

 When you find long-lost friends, the good feeling is often hard to describe.
 And if you're able to catch up and renew those friendships, it feels even better.
 Of course, not everyone wants to be found.
 An old friend may not be interested in reconnecting.
 But you'll never know unless you try.